Footscray, Victoria: Festivals

 Emerge in the West 17 May 2015 in the City of Maribyrnong reveals emerging African arts, culture and small businesses that have been growing rapidly in Melbourne's West, marking the start of the week long Africa Day Celebrations in Melbourne.

 Founded in 2011, this annual 'Emerge' event is an outcome of MAV's CCD program for emerging and refugee artists and communities, triggering the founding of the Australian-African Small Business Association in 2014 to represent the growing number of African restaurants and cafes in Melbourne's West.

 The St Jerome's Laneway Festival is an annual block party held in partnership with the Footscray Community Arts Centre.
 15,000 enjoyed the festival in 2015.
 More recently, the festival is held at Footscray Park.

 The Western Bulldogs Community Festival and Family Day is held every summer on Whitten Oval.

 Central Footscray Streets are closed for the all-day-long Chinese New Year celebrations organised by the Footscray Asian Business Association (FABA).
 The Quang Minh Tet Festival celebrations in neighbouring Braybrook were expanded.

-The Big West started in 1997 under the name MAP (Maribyrnong Arts Project), it continued for two decades.
-In 2011, it was attended by over 37,000 people.
+The Big West started in 1997 as the Maribyrnong Arts Project (MAP) and it continued for two decades and approximately 37,000 people attended in 2011.
 The last Big West Festival was in November 2015.
 In July 2016 the Big West board announced a plan to destroy Big West.
-The local arts community then set up the Save Big West group and failed.
+An attempt by a local arts group to sustain the event failed.